 One of the strengths of the Keutsch group is its development of scientific instrumentation for field and laboratory use.
 From its beginnings with laser-based instrumentation at the University of Wisconsin - Madison in the development of instruments that measure formaldehyde and glyoxal, the group added mass spectrometric instrumentation when arriving at Harvard in 2015.
 Together, these laser-based and mass spectrometric instruments allow us to probe the composition of the atmosphere to understand the chemical mechanisms behind ozone and secondary organic aerosol formation.

-FILIF: Measuring Gas-Phase Formaldehyde (HCHO) since 2009
+FILIF: Measuring Gas-Phase Formaldehyde (HCHO)

 Operating Principle and History